A point spread, or betting line, is the means by which a sportsbook attempts to evenly match two teams of unequal skill

 The Point Spread is one of the three core markets in the sports betting world.
 It practically evens the field in all matches regardless of the sport.
-Operators use it to extend the array of betting options for punters.
+Operators use point spreads to extend the array of betting options for punters.

 Sportsbooks increase the range of betting possibilities by adding an extra edge for the underdogs.
 They add a certain number of points to the team expected to lose the tie creating the situation where both outfits have an identical chance to win.

 There are just two possible winning scenarios in points spread.
 You get a certain line and back whether the favorites will beat their counterparts by a margin higher than that set by the line.
 The favorites are listed as minus (-) in the point spread, while you will recognize the underdogs by the plus (+) sign.
 If you are backing the underdog, your bet is a winner if the team wins the game, draws, or loses by a margin fewer than the one set by the line.